easy-node-pro/harmony-toolbox/README.md

 ```

 ## Full Installation Guide & Documentation
-See the gitbook for validatortoolbox to [install our software here](https://validator-toolbox-guide.easynode.one/ "validatortoolbox gitbook guide").
+See [our guides page](https://guides.easynode.one/harmony) for full documentation on the validatortoolbox.